 A rewarding career supported by mentors and colleagues

-NAU spent the time to determine what is the best way to maintain the rigor of the program while also making it reasonable to accomplish.
+NAU spent the time to determine what the best way to maintain the rigor of the program would be, while also making it reasonable to accomplish.

 Shaping the future of nursing

 Golden credits NAU leaders for creating programs that serve students’ needs, such as

 - a fast-track baccalaureate program for those who already have a bachelor’s and want to move into nursing or expand their existing career, and

 - agreements with community colleges around the state to make a seamless transition from associate degree to bachelor’s degree.

 “NAU spent the time to determine what the best way to maintain the rigor of the program would be, while also making it reasonable to accomplish,” she said.
 “That’s a unique way to think about how to get nurses into the workforce.
 That’s a strength in our School of Nursing.
 As an alum, it’s kept me committed to the School of Nursing and NAU.”

 She said her master’s degree in nursing continues to serve her after more than four decades in the workforce, and credits NAU for providing her with the necessary expertise to lead a national organization.